GM110Z/Phage-defence-scripts/Prophage-encoded-defence/readme.md

 **ViralTreeAnno** : R code that uses ggtree to annotate a VIPTree or any tree with user input data in table format

 **find-defence-prophages.py** compares output of fastANI-clusters from all prophages vs prophages that had defences, to select clusters from the table of All prophages that have members with a defence system

+**probeV2.1.py**: PRotein cOlocalisation By hmmEr: Uses HMM models of an upstream and downstream protein to extract genomic regions.
+1st arg: directory with .faa files 2nd arg : directory to genbank files.
+Runs without wrapper.